A confluence of challenges cause concern

 To successfully navigate these trends in 2023, retailers will need to:

-On the subject of data and collaboration, Ma concluded, “True retail is a two-way street that starts with a data infrastructure that is integrated, clean, coded, analyzed, and extracted in a clean environment… then you have the means to start gleaning insights coming from both parties — from market insights and supply chain analysis to merchandising analytics, customer insights, marketing activations, retail media, and more.”
+Regarding data and collaboration, true retail is a two-way street that starts with a data infrastructure that is integrated, clean, coded, analyzed, and extracted in a clean environment.
+Only then do you have the means to start gleaning insights coming from both parties — from market insights and supply chain analysis to merchandising analytics, customer insights, marketing activations, retail media, and more.